 Whether you floss before or after brushing your teeth doesn’t matter, but if you really want healthy teeth, you need to floss.
 Bacteria and food debris that gets stuck between the teeth can cause serious decay in both your teeth and gums.
 Ideally you should floss every time you brush your teeth.

-Studies have shown that electric toothbrushes have a superior cleaning ability over manual ones so, although the initial investment may be considerable, it will actually be worthwhile in the long run.
+We’ve all seen the adverts – electric toothbrushes win hands down over a manual toothbrush.
+Studies have shown that electric toothbrushes have a superior cleaning ability over manual ones, so although the initial investment may be considerable, it will actually be worthwhile in the long run.

 Change your toothbrush regularly

 Germs build up on your toothbrush over time and a frayed toothbrush isn’t very effective for cleaning your teeth, either.
-You should change your toothbrush, or the head of your toothbrush if you’re using an electric one, every 2-3 months.
+You should change your toothbrush or the head of your toothbrush if you’re using an electric one, every 3-4 months.